Stay up to date

 - 5% of businesses and 4% of charities decided to install new software and threat protection tools other than relying upon anti-virus or anti-malware.

 - 10% of businesses and 11% of charities managed to change their governance process and policies.

-A more significant proportion of companies have started following the cyber security best practices to make their infrastructure resilient.
-Many businesses are now re-evaluating their policies to incorporate security consideration, rolling out MFA (multi-factor authentication) to restrict unauthorised access, following standards to implement security for SaaS, Iaas, etc. This includes the following set of new processes and features to be introduced into the mid to large-sized business.
+A more significant proportion of companies have started following cybersecurity best practices to make their infrastructure resilient.
+Many businesses are now re-evaluating their policies to incorporate security consideration, rolling out MFA (multi-factor authentication) to restrict unauthorised access, following standards to implement security for SaaS, Iaas, etc. This includes the following set of new processes and features introduced into the mid to large-sized business.